The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Results

 \subsection{What Drives Distortions to Online Content}

 The previously documented distortions may arise for two reasons.
 On the one hand, they could reflect a mechanical shift in the semantic space caused by the removal of toxic language.
 Abstracting from debates over what constitutes toxicity, such shifts would arguably not be costly, since they merely reflect the removal of content already deemed unacceptable for the platform.
 On the other hand, toxic Tweets might discuss specific issues and topics that are underrepresented online using inflammatory language.
 In this case, removing such Tweets would distort the online debate beyond the elimination of the toxic language itself.
+Note that we do not argue that language and content can be fully separated in all contexts, but rather that the same issue can be discussed in a more or less toxic manner.

 We evaluate these competing hypotheses using two complementary approaches.
 First, we use large language models (LLMs) to rephrase Tweets, stripping away toxic language while preserving the underlying message.
 We show that replacing Tweets with their rephrased counterparts (instead of removing them entirely) mitigates some of the distortions to the semantic space.
 This result highlights that the distortions of the semantic space are not entirely driven by the removal of toxic language.
 Furthermore, this exercise demonstrates the potential of our measure to benchmark different content moderation strategies against one another.